redis/redis-doc/docs/redis-clients/java.md

 * Clone the GitHub project - On the command line, you just need to run `git clone git://github.com/xetorthio/jedis.git`.

-* Build from GitHub - Before you package it using maven, you have to pass the tests.
-To run the tests and package, run `make package`.
+* Build from GitHub - Before you package it using Maven, the unit tests must run successfully.
+To run the tests and build the package, run `make package`.

 ### Configure a Maven dependency